Supporting UNICEF From Within the United States

 - Get started by attending one of our online volunteer trainings.

 - Whether you are a teacher, parent or a volunteer passionate about education, TeachUNICEF provides free resources that can be shared with any child in your community on world issues.

 Influence public policy and legislative action for the survival, protection and development of the world's children.

-- Learn more on different opportunities to lead local advocacy efforts and rally constituents and policymakers to take action, including how to start or join a Congressional Action Team.
+- Learn more about different opportunities to lead local advocacy efforts and rally constituents and policymakers to take action, including how to join a Congressional Action Team.

 Organize a fundraiser or event in your community to support UNICEF’s work in putting children first.

 - In addition to organizing your own, join other UNICEF supporters by viewing our Fundraiser/Event map to see what public UNICEF events are taking place right now in your area.

 January is National Slavery and Human Trafficking Prevention Month.
 5.5 million children are victims of human trafficking and forced labor.
 That is 5.5 million TOO MANY.
 Below are 4 ways you can take action to help #EndTrafficking:

 - Pledge to Stand Against the Trafficking of Children